 Facebook may seem like a silly way to network, but EVERYONE uses it… including businesses.
 Here are my favorite “networking” organizations offline who have Facebook pages:

-Local volunteer run organizations are a PHENOMINAL way to get in touch with people looking for employees.
+In Gear Career, Local chamber of commerce, Local spouse club, AND Local volunteer run organizations are a PHENOMENAL way to get in touch with people looking for employees.
 When you volunteer with people, they talk more openly and get a better feel for who you are as a person.